cloudflare/terraform-provider-cloudflare/docs/resources/workers_secret.md

 - `account_id` (String) Identifier
 - `dispatch_namespace` (String) Name of the Workers for Platforms dispatch namespace.
+- `name` (String) The name of this secret, this is what will be used to access it inside the Worker.
 - `script_name` (String) Name of the script, used in URLs and route configuration.

 ### Optional

-- `name` (String) The name of this secret, this is what will be used to access it inside the Worker.
 - `text` (String) The value of the secret.
 - `type` (String) The type of secret to put.

 ### Read-Only

-- `id` (String) Name of the script, used in URLs and route configuration.
+- `id` (String) The name of this secret, this is what will be used to access it inside the Worker.

 ## Import